This post contains affiliate links.

 When Planting-

-Most conventional fertilizers have a specified time release such as 3-month, 4-month, or 6-month release.
+Most conventional fertilizers have a specified time release such as a 3-month, 4-month, or 6-month release.
 Liquid fertilizers are soluble all at once, both conventional and organic.

 Depending on the ingredient, it could be over a decade, like rock minerals and greensand.
 Blood meals are an organic source of nitrogen, that they release very quickly.
 Ingredients such as feather meal, bone meal, or alfalfa meal break down over months.